neicnordic/puhuri-web/docs/idp_integration/attributes.md

     - OIDC claim: *schac_home_organization*
 - Assurance
     - OIDC claim: *eduperson_assurance*
-    - Assurance attribute is mandatory from March 1st, 2023
+    - Assurance attribute will become mandatory in 2023 (date TBD).
     - The following letter was sent to the federations:
   [Assurance letter](../assets/Letter%20for%20Identity%20providers.pdf)